This summer, The Laneway Project is working with local communities to bring the Laneway Crawl Series to five different Toronto neighbourhoods!

 - August 28, 1pm to 5pm - Danforth East Laneway Crawl

-- September 25 - Crawlfest (Christie Pits), with the David Suzuki Foundation's Homegrown Park Crawl and the Friends of Christie Pits's Art Crawl
+- September 25, 1pm to 5pm - Christie Crawlfest (Christie Pits), with the David Suzuki Foundation's Homegrown Park Crawl, the Friends of Christie Pits's Art Crawl and Bells on Bloor bike parade

 - June 11, 12 to 4 pm - Bloordale Laneway Crawl, with the Bloordale CIA's Community Garage Sale